October 29th

 Meaning of the subhAShita:

-Whether the indoctrination is infinitesimal or ginormous, a skilled person learns the essence of all, just as the bees collect nectar.
+Whether the indoctrination is infinitesimal or ginormous, a skilled person learns the essence of everything, just as the bees collect nectar.

 Commentary:

-Such should be the interest, attentiveness and curiosity while learning any kind of knowledge.
-Each doctrine has its own special place and need.
-So, certainly, extract the essence of all knowledge with all eagerness.
+Such should be the interest, attentiveness, and curiosity while learning any kind of knowledge.
+Be it a profound text or a small law of nature, each doctrine has its own special place and need.
+Certainly, one must extract the essence of all knowledge with all eagerness.

 Being conscious of one's own ignorance is the greatest step towards knowledge.
 Knowledge is power.
 Get powerful!